open-resources/physics_bank/content/public/010.Rotational Motion/Topic Outcome/rock_on_string/rock_on_string.md

 substitutions:
   params:
     vars:
-      title: Angular Speed
+      title: Rock on a String
-      units: rad/s
+      units: m/s
-    rev: 15
+    m: 0.25
+    r: 70
+    T: 200
     part1:
       ans1:
-        value: 0.42
+        value: 237.0
       ans2:
-        value: 47.0
+        value: 227.0
       ans3:
-        value: 94.0
+        value: 177.0
       ans4:
+        value: 217.0
+      ans5:
-        value: 2.4
+        value: 257.0
 ---
 # {{ params.vars.title }}
+A child ties a {{params.m}} kg rock to the end of a string and whirls it at a constant speed in a horizontal circle of radius {{params.r}} cm.
 ## Part 1

-What is the approximate angular speed of a windmill spinning at the rate of {{ params.rev }} rev/s.
+What, approximately, is the maximum speed at which the rock may be whirled if the string will break when the tension exceeds {{params.T}} N?

 ### Answer Section